seb3773/q4osXpack/README.md

   for a 'standard user' (and more) usage.

-There are 6 main scripts:
+Here are the main parts:

 ## ██ Qtheme script:
 This is a script that will modify your Q4OS Trinity installation to make it a bit like Windows 10.
 Not the real thing of course, I had to 'adapt' some things because I doesn't know how to mimic some parts with TDE Trinity, but it's the closest I can do now.
 I did it in the first place because I wanted to 'recycle' old computers at my work who weren't... let's say windows 10 capables :p And don't even think of windows 11...